3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Unity also also has support for dynamic Mesh creation.

 The file format for 3D models we have chosen to use for our project in the Unity Engine is the .obj format mentioned previously.
 This format was chosen due to some key advantages such as the ability to generate the file programatically if it is found to be necessary.

-The .obj file specification is publicly available and allows us to contruct .obj files from scratch.
+The .obj file specification is also publicly available and allows us to construct .obj files from scratch.
 The four types of vertex types are geometric vertices (`v`), texture vertices (`vt`), vertex normals (`vn`), and parameter space vertices (`vp`).

 The following are proper syntax examples in the .obj file format:

+`v x y z w`  for a geometric vertex, where `x`, `y`, and `z` are coordinates of a vertex and `w` is a weight for curves defaulted to one.

+`vp u v w` for a freeform geometry, where `u` is either a coordinate of a curve or the first coordinate of a surface. `v` is the second coordinate of a surface. `w` is a curve trimming weight defaulted to one.

+`vn i j k` for a normal vertex, where `i`, `j`, and `k` are the normal vector components.

+`vt u v w` for a texture vertex, where `u` is the horizontal direction, `v` is the vertical direction , and `w` is the depth.
+Depending on the dimensionality of the texture, `u` and `v` may be 0.

+Syntax for different geometric elements are as follows:

+`p v1 v2 ... vn` for a point, where `vn` represents the nth vertex which will create the nth point.

+`l v1/vt1 v2/vt2 ... vn/vtn` for a line, where `vn/vtn` represents the nth vertex on the line separated from the texture vertex with a `/`.

+`f v1/vt1/vn1 v2/vt2/vn2 ... vn/vtn/vnn` for a face, where `vn/vtn/vnn` represents the nth vertex, texture vertex, and normal vertex respectively.

+`curv u0 u1 v1 v2 ... vn` for a curve, where `u0` is a float representing the starting parameter value for the curve, `u1` is a float representing the ending parameter value for the curve, and `vn` represents the nth control point parameter vertex for the curve (there must be at least two).

+`curv2 vp1 ... vpn` for a 2D curve, where `vpn` is the nth control point parameter vertices.

+`surf s0 s1 t0 t1 v1/vt1/vn1 ... vn/vtn/vnn` for a surface, where `s0` is the start parameter value for the u direction, `s1` is the end parameter value for the u direction, `t0` is the start parameter value for the v direction, `t1` is the end parameter value for the v direction and `vn/vtn/vnn` is the nth control vertex with the nth texture vertex and normal vertex separated by a `/`.

 ### Plugin types